352vishal/V-Click/README.md

 ## User Login Page
-You can Login and SignUp Your Account
+- You can Login and SignUp Your Account
 Only existing User can Login Page
+- You can also SignUp Your Account
 ![user loin page](https://github.com/352vishal/V-Click/assets/87866318/9963c7c6-6383-4d13-ac0f-a1805925f241)

 ## User Login Home Page